aleinin/game-of-the-year/adrs/ADR-5-template-strings.md

 Text in the frontend is currently hardcoded, which requires code changes for small changes to questions

-This also limits the usefulness to other people in the (rare) chacne someone else wanted to use this app
+This also limits the usefulness to other people in the (rare) chance someone else wanted to use this app

 ## Decision